Institutional Research Main Menu

-As the designated office of official data collection and reporting for Armstrong Atlantic State University, the mission of the Office of Institutional Research (OIR) is to provide campus administrators, faculty, staff, students, alumni and other stakeholders with timely, verifiable, objective and accurate information to support the mission of the University.
+As the designated office of official data collection and reporting for Armstrong State University, the mission of the Office of Institutional Research (IR) is to provide campus administrators, faculty, staff, students, alumni and other stakeholders with timely, verifiable, objective and accurate information to support the mission of the University.

 - Providing the University administrators with information that supports institutional strategic planning, policy formation and decision making.

 Performing internal and external environmental scanning and projecting future trends and needs.